-Social determinants of health (SDOH) are broadly defined as "the conditions in which people are born, grow, live work and age" and may include economic stability, neighborhood and physical environment, education, food, community and social context, and the health care system.
-EHF is interested in incenting clinics to target these upstream factors that influence population health, beyond what the health care system has historically been able to address on its own.
+Social determinants of health (SDOH) are broadly defined as the conditions in which people are born, grow, live, work and age and may include economic stability, neighborhood and physical environment, education, food, community and social context, and the healthcare system.
+EHF is interested in incenting clinics to target these upstream factors that influence population health and promote health equity beyond what the healthcare system has historically been able to address on its own.

-EHF will continue to support the Community-Centered Health Home (CCHH) practice.
-EHF's Texas CCHH Initiative worked with a group of clinics to develop specific ways for them to go beyond clinic walls and take community action to prevent illness and poor health.
+EHF will continue to support the Community Centered Health Home (CCHH) practice.
 We encourage participating clinics to continue their CCHH work and consider ways in which that work can advance policy, systems, and environmental changes where appropriate.

-For clinics interested in adopting the CCHH practice, multi-year funding will be used to create a glidepath to assist clinics in learning and adopting its principles and practices.
+For clinics interested in learning about and adopting the CCHH practice, multi-year funding may be used to create a glidepath to assist clinics in learning and adopting its principles and practices.
 We anticipate that during the first year, clinics will learn to recruit and engage clinic leadership including physicians, staff, and board members, identify and outreach to community service agencies with whom to partner, analyze data based on research of population/community health issues and the social determinants that impact them, to form the basis for developing a plan that moves the community to action.
 Clinics will have access to the following online resources and tools:

-- CCHH Logic Model - CCHH Principles and Practices - Healthy Places Toolkit: A Practical Guide to Improving Community Health - Access to academic and foundation articles relating to community health models and community resource referral platforms - Access to community engagement facilitation tools and resources - Connection with current CCHH participating clinics who can support new clinics with their learning and serve as trusted resource to answer questions
+- CCHH Logic Model - CCHH Principles and Practices - Healthy Places Toolkit: A Practical Guide to Improving Community Health - Access to academic and foundation articles relating to community health models and community resource referral platforms - Access to community engagement facilitation tools and resources and finally, - Connection with current CCHH participating clinics who can support new clinics with their learning and serve as trusted resource to answer questions